seyong2/seyong2/_posts/2022-07-10-simple-linear-regression.md

 df = pd.read_csv('fish.csv')
 df.head()
 ```

-The data has 7 characteristics of 159 fishes in the market.
+The data include 7 traits for 159 fish in the market.
 The description of the columns are as follows:

 - *Species*: species name of fish
 - *Weight*: weight of fish in g